England set up chance to level Ashes series

 Moeen, struggling with a groin injury, was given a rousing ovation in what is likely to be his last Test.
 On 10, he top-edged a hook off Starc that a diving Hazlewood got nowhere near at fine leg, a moment that summed up Australia's day.

-With the lower-order swiping, Moeen, Chris Woakes and Mark Wood all holed out, leaving Anderson fending off Starc bouncers in the company of Stuart Broad, the veteran bowlers batting in tandem in what will be their last Ashes Test together.
+With the lower-order swiping, Moeen, Chris Woakes and Mark Wood all holed out, leaving Anderson fending off Starc bouncers in the company of Broad, the veteran bowlers batting in tandem in what will be their last Test together.

 When Anderson reverse-swept Murphy in the final over and followed up with a slog for back-to-back boundaries, it drew the loudest cheer of the day, almost matched when he successfully overturned being given out lbw.